DerErde/DerErde/README.md

 I know and I love the Russian people, they are wonderful people.

-So I am half-Russian and half-Ukrainian?
+So I am half-Russian and half-Ukrainian?!
 I have relatives in Ukraine, in Crimea and all around Russia.

 This makes me feel even worse.